by Alice Von Kannon

 Jennifer Kloester is a wonderful resource for all things Heyer, author not only of one of the two bios of Heyer, but of that greatest of sourcebooks for writers and fans, Georgette Heyer’s Regency World.
 It’s a stunning work.
 The first time I read it, there were so many Post-it flags in the thing it became a bit silly.
 I finally pulled them all out and just reread it.
 Again and again and again.
 No, it’s not just for researchers.
 If you have any interest at all in the Great Georgette or in Regency London, buy it, read it, treasure it.
 I also recommend her website, All Things Georgette.
 It is indeed.

-Ms. Kloester also put me onto a fascinating bit of trivia, suggesting it might have been the property of one Jeffrey Farnol, another author of Regency and Georgian period romances who also wallowed in period language.
+Ms. Kloester also put me onto a fascinating bit of trivia, suggesting it might have been the property of one Jeffrey Farnol, another British author of Regency and Georgian period romances who also wallowed in period language.
 Farnol was very popular in his own time, but his books are hard to get hold of now, consigned to the world of second-hand bookstores.
 I couldn’t even find a fan website with a brief outline of the story of each novel.
 Barbara Cartland, the Calamity Jane of Regency romance, actually reissued a couple of Farnol’s books in paperback form in the 1970’s, with her own name billboarded across the top as “Barbara Cartland’s Library of Love,” in letters three times as big as the author’s.
 But beware these editions, as they are no labour of love – she edited the original to ribbons, apparently convinced the modern reader wouldn’t have the patience to get through it.

 Historians try to think like scientists, but the truth is we’re often derailed, carried off by the Romantic.
 Consequently, I’ve tried hard not to think this book belonged to Georgette Heyer – it just seems safer that way, and far more academically sound.
 And yet, I’m still in the thick of it, trying to dig deeper.
 Putting out this web page is part of it, in the hope someone might see something they recognize.
 The truth is, something in my gut still says I’ve got about a fifty-fifty shot this did, indeed, belong to her.